FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity

 Theoretically, the maximum number of non-trivial periodic solutions of \eqref{2d} is three \cite[pp. 218]{fitzhughbook}.
-There are regions where the dynamics is completely determined and the phase portrait is complete (Regions \textbf{b}, \textbf{g}, \textbf{o} and \textbf{p} of Figure \ref{fig1} combined with Lemma \ref{lemma3.1}) and others in which the complete analysis of the bifurcation diagram of \cite[pp. 180]{fitzhughbook} is still ongoing.
-We defer the complete analysis for a future task.
+There are regions where the dynamics is completely determined and the phase portrait is complete and others in which the complete analysis of the bifurcation diagram of \cite[pp. 180]{fitzhughbook} is still ongoing.